 One of the more notable product release announcements at the 2019 Emerson User Exchange was the introduction of a new edge analytics device, the AMS Asset Monitor.
-According to Emerson, this device “digitalizes essential asset data and analytics…to provide actionable insights into essential assets that were previously monitored only with infrequent assessments.”
+According to Emerson, this device digitalizes essential asset data and analytics to provide actionable insights into essential assets that were previously monitored only with infrequent assessments.

 Peter Zornio, Emerson’s CTO, said a key aspect of AMS Asset Monitor is its vibration analysis capability.
-A lot of asset monitoring can be done with a PLC (programmable logic controller), said Zornio, but vibration analysis is “a very specialized application that you won’t see in a typical DCS (distributed control system) or PLC.
-Historically, you could have vibration sensing on a device for analysis.
+A lot of asset monitoring can be done with a programmable logic controller (PLC), said Zornio.
+But he adds vibration analysis is a very specialized application that you won’t see in a typical distributed control system (DCS) or PLC.
+"Historically, you could have vibration sensing on a device for analysis.
 But if you’re looking to do predictive analysis, that would be done in a rack or on computers located in another room, requiring long [networking] runs to connect them.
-Our concept with AMS Asset Monitor is to eliminate long runs and build in higher level analysis at the device, with short quick connections to sensors.”
+Our concept with AMS Asset Monitor is to eliminate long runs and build in higher level analysis at the device, with short quick connections to sensors,” Zornio says.

 Stuart Harris, group president of Emerson’s new Digital Transformation business, pointed out that AMS Asset Monitor’s connection capabilities with Plantweb—and the KNet analytics module included in PlantWeb—mean that users can apply and create custom analytics applications as needed.